FejixGUI/fejix/README.rst

 =========

 Fejix is a cross-platform GUI base library.
-It can be used to build UI frameworks, game engines and other tools that need to use system APIs for things like windows, mouse/keyboard/touch input, graphical API interop etc.
+It wraps system APIs for window output, keyboard/mouse/other input processing etc. and can be used to build UI frameworks, game engines and other tools.

 Fejix is *not* a graphics rendering engine or a full-blown GUI framework.

 Goals:

-* **feature-rich**:
+* **feature-richness**:

     No extension libraries.
     Functionality is either in Fejix or does not exist.

-* **no bloat**:
+* **API simplicity**

-    No object-oriented metaprogramming like in GDK or Qt Base.
+    No obscure object-oriented metaprogramming magic like in GTK or Qt.
-    Just simple enough C.
+    Just simple enough C. Or at least I think so.

 * **modularity**: